How Sampling Impacts the Robustness of Stochastic Neural Networks: Geometrical robustness analysis

-The proof is given in appendix~\ref{app:proofs}.
-The conditions on $\cos(\alpha_c^{\mathcal{I}, \mathcal{A}})$ have a nice geometrical interpretation.
-An angle of less than 90° (which corresponds to a positive cosine value) indicates that $\nabla_x (f^{\mathcal{I}}_y(x) - f^{\mathcal{I}}_c(x) )$ and $\delta^{\mathcal{A}}$ point into ``opposite" directions and thus even for infinite long moves into the direction of $\delta^{\mathcal{A}}$ the label of $x$ will not be changed to class $c$.
-Note the similarity of $\tilde{r}^{\mathcal{I}}_c$ to eq.~\eqref{eq:determinisic_r}.
-If $\cos(\alpha_c^{\mathcal{I}, \mathcal{A}}) =-1$ then the SNN is as robust as a corresponding deterministic network.
-However, if $\cos(\alpha_c^{\mathcal{I}, \mathcal{A}}) >-1$ the stochastic classifier above is always more robust than its deterministic counterpart.
 The derived conditions may locally hold for classifiers which can be reasonably well approximated by a first-order Taylor approximation.
 To derive further guarantees, we can relax the linearity assumption by assuming discriminant functions which are $L$-smooth as defined in the following.